EBZebra/docs/edge/source/guide/configreference.md

 	<BadLinkURI value="file://%INSTALLDIR%/badlink.html"/>

 ###EnableSSL3
 When enabled, SSL 3.0 is used.
-The Zebra Webkit is shipped with SSL3 disabled by default to protect against the POODLE attack vulnerability. **Applies to WM/CE with Zebra webkit only**.
+The Zebra Webkit is shipped with SSL3 disabled by default to protect against the POODLE attack vulnerability. **Applies to WM/CE with Zebra Webkit only**.

 **Possible Values**